Index

 - Crime and the fear of crime can have a high impact on people’s mental wellbeing, but can also affects their families and community.

-- During 2022/23, violent and sexual offences account for 37% of all reported crimes and incidents of anti-social behaviour with public order (12%), criminal damage and arson (10%) and anti-social behaviour (10%) accounting for approximately a further one-third of the reported offences.
-Shoplifting, other theft, burglary, vehicle crime, bicycle theft, robbery and theft from a person accounted for just under one-third of all reported crimes and incidents of anti-social behaviour.
-Drug offences (1.0%), possession of weapons (0.6%) and other crime (2.4%) made up the remaining cases of reported crimes.
+- During 2022/23, violent and sexual offences account for 41% of all reported crimes, while incidents of anti-social behaviour with public order (11%), criminal damage and arson (9%), shoplifting (9%) and anti-social behaviour (7%) accounting for more than one-third of the reported offences.
+Other theft, burglary, vehicle crime, bicycle theft, robbery and theft from a person accounted for almost one fifth of all reported crimes and incidents of anti-social behaviour.
+Drug offences (1.1%), possession of weapons (0.7%) and other crime (2.3%) made up the remaining cases of reported crimes.

-- Across Humberside Police Area (covering Hull, East Riding of Yorkshire, North East Lincolnshire and North Lincolnshire), the rate per 1,000 of 16+ population of recorded domestic abuse-related incidents and crimes increased between 2015/16 and 2018/19, but has remained relatively stable since that peak; peaking in 2018/19 at 36.9, decreasing to 36.5 in 2019/20 and decreasing further again to 35.1 in 2021/22.
-During the same period rates in Yorkshire and the Humber, and England as a whole are increasing, however the rates remain lower than those recorded across the Humberside Police Area, with the 2021/22 rate for Yorkshire and the Humber being 36.2 and for England being 30.8 per 1,000 population.
+- Across Humberside Police Area (covering Hull, East Riding of Yorkshire, North East Lincolnshire and North Lincolnshire), the rate per 1,000 of 16+ population of recorded domestic abuse-related incidents and crimes increased between 2015/16 and 2018/19, but has remained relatively stable since that peak; peaking in 2018/19 at 36.6, decreasing each subsequent year to to 30.2 per 1,000 population in 2022/23.
+It is likely that the rates are higher in Hull relative to the Humberside Police Area average, and anecdotal evidence suggests there has been an increase in domestic abuse in recent years, particularly during the COVID-19 pandemic.
+Local services have recently seen a 100% increase in demand.

 - The city centre has the highest rate of crime (all crimes and anti-social behaviour incidents) per 1,000 resident population.
 This is not particularly surprising given the large increase in the non-resident population during the day as well as a substantial night time economy.
 Furthermore, it also has one of the highest concentrations of shops, parked cars and cycles, which increases the opportunities for crime.
 Some of the other areas of the city where the rates of crime and anti-social behaviour is relatively high also includes areas where shopping centres are located or areas with a night-time economy.

-- In 2021, there were 45 juveniles receiving their first conviction, caution or youth caution among 10-17 year olds in Hull.
-This equates to a rate of 192 first time entrants into the youth justice system per 100,000 population aged 10-17 years which is around one-third higher than England (147).
+- In 2023, there were 43 young people aged 10-17 years who received their first conviction, caution or youth caution in Hull.
+This equates to a rate of 161 first time entrants into the youth justice system per 100,000 population aged 10-17 years which is 12% higher than England (143 per 100,000 population).
 The numbers have fallen sharply since 2010 and 2011 when they are were around 200 first time entrants into the youth justice system among 10-17 year olds.
-At its peak the rate was 924 per 100,000 population in 2011 so the rate has decreased considerably in Hull.
-During 2020/21, there were 87 young people aged 10-17 years who had previously been cautioned or had received a sentence.
+In 2011, there were 924 young people aged 10-17 years who received their first conviction, caution or youth caution per 100,000 population with 220 young people in total.
+So the numbers have decreased to one-fifth that number in the most recent year 2023.

 - Some changes over time can be related to better recording and focus on different crimes (such as domestic abuse), and changes to recording methods and ways of working.
 Clearly, the impact of the COVID-19 with lockdowns, and changes to behaviour such as working at home, less social contact, closures and restrictions on pubs will have had an influence on the crime figures for 2020 and 2021.